 Learning to drive the Lotus on the track at Pacific Raceways and Bremerton, I decided I needed a formula car and bought a Formula Vee from Dave Schrady in Monterey, CA. I drove down to Dave’s and picked up my latest project.

 Next project was the 1973 TR6 – complete frame-off overhaul resulting in a spiffy little roadster that’s fun to drive.

-In July, 2015, I sold the Zekemobile and bought the Acme of Foolishness that I drove 2880 miles from Lancaster, PA home to Bonney Lake.
-Ran great, got 6.27 mpg and is now the ultimate race track support vehicle with no less than four air conditioners and nine heaters.
+In July, 2015, I bought the Acme of Foolishness that I drove 2880 miles from Lancaster, PA home to Bonney Lake, WA.
+Ran great, got 6.27 mpg and is now the ultimate race track support vehicle with no less than four air conditioners and eleven heaters.
 It’s a 42,000 lb. all-steel beast that cost $272,000 new in 1982.
-I bought is for $16,000 with a full tank of fuel (300 gallons!).
+I bought it for $16,000 with a full tank of fuel (300 gallons!).

 In 2016 I built a new Formula Vee from bare lengths of steel tubing, fabricated a new carbon fiber and Kevlar body for it and won the Conference championship that year.

 Now I’m building a Wittman Model W (aka Buttercup) two seat airplane.
 It has a 4130 steel tube fuselage and fabric covering.
 The wing is all spruce with a retractable droop leading edge that I plan to fabricate from carbon fiber.